h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 Besides the National Registry of Exonerations, the Washington Post reported the following this past June in their article title: There’s overwhelming evidence that the criminal justice system is racist.
 Here’s the proof:

 - “[A 2017 study](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3036726) of about 48,000 criminal cases in Wisconsin showed that white defendants were 25 percent more likely than black defendants to have their most serious charge dismissed in a plea bargain.
-Among defendants facing misdemeanor charges that could carry a sentence of incarceration, whites were 75 percent more likely to have those charges dropped, dismissed or reduced to a charge that did not include such a punishment.”[6]
+Among defendants facing misdemeanor charges that could carry a sentence of incarceration, whites were 75 percent more likely to have those charges dropped, dismissed, or reduced to a charge that did not include such a punishment.”[6]

 The New York Times also reported the above last year.
 As well, the Washington Post reported in a series of reports and analyses that African Americans across the country are being wrongly arrested and, therefore, adding more wrongly convictions to their prior charge count.
 As a result, of having wrong charges and a high prior_count African Americans experience the following as reported in the Washington Post: